reslami/UCSD-Triton-Pathways/README.md

 ## Acknowledgments

-- UCSD Transportation Services for inspiration
+- UCSD Transportation Services for inspiration and data on campus mobility patterns
-- OpenStreetMap for map data
+- OpenStreetMap for providing map data
+- Leaflet.js for the interactive mapping library
-- Bootstrap Icons for the icon set
+- Bootstrap Icons for the comprehensive icon set
+- The Flask framework and its extensions for web application development
+- SQLAlchemy and Flask-Migrate for database management
+- The open source community for inspiration and tools that made this project possible